EC528-Fall-2025/Kagenti-AIWorkloads/README.md

 We created variety of agent and MCP examples that can be integrated into the Kagenti platform as well as contributions to the various Kagenti repositories.

+The full list of all of our Pull Requests can be found [here](https://github.com/orgs/EC528-Fall-2025/projects/23/views/1?filterQuery=pull-request%3Ahttp*&sortedBy%5Bdirection%5D=asc&sortedBy%5BcolumnId%5D=234176367).

 ## Installation and Setup

 To install and run the Kagenti platform see [this document](https://github.com/kagenti/kagenti/blob/main/docs/kind-install.md), documentation for specific agents and MCP servers can be found below